jarrighi/BMD-tasks/README.md

 Delete a number

-* Visible only if number data in localStorage
++ Visible only if number data in localStorage
 + Clicking delete button removes data from localStorage

 Confirmation section

 + Visible immediately after clicking save
-* Go back button reloads the page
++ Go back button reloads the page

+Miscellaneous
-Data persists over browser sessions
++ Data persists over browser sessions
+* return/enter key doesn't trigger delete
+* attractive style rather than plain html

 ### How to use it